 - How does it contribute to the mission of the College?

-- Getting started: We often implicitly think about our missions when we describe ourselves for various purposes, so try looking at your catalogue descriptions and web site.
+- Getting started: We often implicitly think about our missions when we describe ourselves for various purposes, so try looking at your catalog descriptions and web site.
 Academic departments and programs should look at how they've described themselves in Admissions materials or in the catalog.
 Administrative units may have described their mission in job descriptions or annual reports.
-Check with diciplinary or professional associations.
+Check with disciplinary or professional associations.
 How might you describe a graduate of the program, or what should the xx program or function look like and accomplish?

 - Given this mission, what are the goals of the program or unit?